Social distancing in networks: A web-based interactive experiment: Online Appendix

 \subsection{Statistical analysis}

 This section presents a detailed statistical analysis.
 Section \ref{sec:analysis_structural} tests for a structural break in the data between Baseline and Intervention.
 Section \ref{sec:analysis_aggregate} then presents analysis at the aggregate (group) level, and Section \ref{sec:analysis_individual} focuses on the individual level.
+Next, Section \ref{sec:robustness_convergence} contains convergence analysis for individual behavior, while Section \ref{sec:analysis_perception} reports on the difference between attitudes to interventions in the sample and observed behavior.